Vancouver’s Winter Farmers Market takes place on Saturdays from November until April in the parking lot at Nat Bailey Stadium at 4601 Ontario Street.

 The Nat Bailey Winter Farmers Market has been running for years, but 2018 is its final season, but in name only.

 The Riley Park Farmers Market, meanwhile, is Vancouver’s newest market.
 It started up in 2017 as a summer market at Riley Park on the other side of Ontario Street from Nat Bailey Stadium.
-Beginning in 2018, the Riley Park Farmers Market will continue all year.
+Beginning in 2018, the Riley Park Farmers Market now continues all year.

-In short, starting in 2018, there will still be a large winter market in the parking lot of Nat Bailey Stadium.
-It’ll just have a different name and continue running in a smaller format in the summer too.
+In short, as of 2018, there is still a large winter market in the parking lot of Nat Bailey Stadium.
+It just has a different name and continues running in a smaller format in the summer too.

 For more information about the new venture and old market’s new name, click Riley Park Farmers Market.